nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/advanced-topics/trust-store-and-key-store-configuration.md

 ## Troubles

-If your Nuxeo instance cannot access Connect anymore, or the Marketplace and Hot Fixes are no longer automatically available (through the Update Center for instance), this can mean that the trust store does not contain the certificates from the authority that signed Nuxeo Servers certificates.
+If your Nuxeo instance cannot access Connect anymore, or the Marketplace and Hot Fixes are no longer automatically available (through the Update Center for instance), this can mean that the trust store does not contain the certificates from the authority that signed the Nuxeo Servers certificates.

 If you have the following error in your logs during the connection establishment: